 This is a Catalan/Andorran dessert made from honey and soft goat cheese.
 Sometimes it is also served with walnuts.
 A waiter from a restaurant where we ate one day, recommended it.
 It looked rather pitiful as a dessert, but don’t let looks fool you.
 It is to die for!
 Definitely one of the best desserts we’ve ever eaten and easy to recreate at home.

 The average elevation of Andorra is just under 2000 m and its climate is alpine.
 This makes it a good place for winter sports.
 Since we were there in early fall, we could not partake in skiing.
 However, we may return to check out the slopes.
 We have skied in the French Alps and in the Atlas Mountains of Morocco but we are always on the lookout for different places to ski.
-Check out this article about skiing in this tiny mountainous country.
+Check out this article about skiing in Andorra.

-Can I say “meh”?
+It depends on what you like.
 We love mountains so the fact that the city of Andorra la Vella seems to sit on top of a mountain surrounded by mountains was very visually appealing to us.
 That was a plus.
-We’re not shopping addicts, and the city felt like its singular purpose was to be a giant shopping mall, so that’s a pretty big minus in our books.
-However, if you love shopping, this is a perfect place for you any time of the year.
-In short, we were underwhelmed by this country.
+We’re not shopping addicts, and the city felt like its singular purpose was to be a giant shopping mall, so that was a pretty big minus in our books.

 Would we come back to Andorra?